-Visiting Speakers/Event - Risk Assessment

-Provider .....

-Part 1: Event Organiser details:

-Name:

-Contact details (phone no. and email):

-Part 2: Proposed event details:

-Speaker's name:

-Speaker's role:

-Speaker's organisation:
+Lambeth

+Appendix B
-Proposed event title:

-Proposed event date:

-Event description (max 50 words, including topics to be discussed):

-Target audience (profile and size).
+Visiting Speakers/Event - Risk Assessment Provider Part 1: Event Organiser details: Name: Contact details (phone no. and email): Part 2: Proposed event details: Speaker's name: Speaker's role: Speaker's organisation: Proposed event title: Proposed event date: Event description (max 50 words, including topics to be discussed): Target audience (profile and size).
 Please give details if you believe the event will attract any groups or individuals that have previously been known to express views which may conflict with the Visiting Speaker Code of Conduct or Lambeth Adult Learning Service's values and ethos.
 Proposed External Speaker(s): Please include links to biographical information and give details if you believe that any of your proposed speakers have previously been prevented from taking part in an event at any educational establishment

-Assessment of proposed external speaker(s)

-Prior to the confirmation of any external speaker, the event organiser will be responsible for assessing the speaker against the following set of questions:

-Question 1: Has the speaker previously been prevented from speaking at (insert provider name) ....., another adult learning provider/higher education/further education provider or similar establishment, or previously been known to express views that may be in breach of the External Speaker Code of Conduct?
-YES / NO

-Question 2: Does the proposed title or theme of the event present a potential risk that views/opinions expressed by speakers may be in breach of the Visiting Speaker Code of Conduct?
-YES / NO

-Question 3: Is the proposed speaker/theme likely to attract attendance from individuals/groups that have previously been known to express views that may be in breach of the Visiting Speaker Code of Conduct?
-YES / NO

-If the answer to all three questions is no, the event organiser can submit this form to their Provider Manager to confirm the external speaker and proceed with organising the event.

-If the answer to any of the questions is unclear, the event organiser must seek guidance from their Provider Manager, whose responsibility it will be to further review the speaker(s) against the questions above.

-If the answer to any of the questions is yes, it is the responsibility of the event organiser to submit a referral to the Provider Manager for consideration.
-To make a visiting speaker referral submission:

-- 1. Complete the Visiting Speaker Referral Form (see below) - 2.
-Complete all sections of the form with as much detail as possible. - 3.
-Send the form as an attachment to the Provider Manager

-In all cases where the event will proceed, please send the speaker a copy of the Visiting Speaker Code of Conduct.

-Approval notification

-I undertake that, to the best of my knowledge, the information provided on this form is correct.
+MAYOR OF LONDON Lambeth Assessment of proposed external speaker(s) Prior to the confirmation of any external speaker, the event organiser will be assessing the speaker against the following set of questions: responsible for Question 1: Has the speaker previously been prevented from speaking at (insert possible control of the provider or similar establishment, or previously been known to express views that not the External Speaker Code of Conduct? er education Question 2: Does the proposed title or theme of the event present a potential risk to expressed by speakers may be in breach of the Visiting Speaker Code of Conduct?
+Question 3: Is the proposed speaker/theme likely to attract attendance from individual have previously been known to express views that may be in breach of the Visiting Conduct?
+If the answer to all three questions is no, the event organiser can submit this for Manager to confirm the external speaker and proceed with organising the event. m to their Provider If the answer to any of the questions is unclear, the event organiser must seek a Provider Manager, whose responsibility it will be to further review the speaker(s) agabove.
+If the answer to any of the questions is yes, it is the responsibility of the event of referral to the Provider Manager for consideration.
+To make a visiting speaker refer Complete the Visiting Speaker Referral Form (see below) Complete all sections of the form with as much detail as possible.
+Send the form as an attachment to the Provider Manager In all cases where the event will proceed, please send the speaker a copy of t Speaker Code of Conduct. he Visiting Approval notification I undertake that, to the best of my knowledge, the information provided on this form is correct.

+Signed

-Signed Event organiser
+Event organiser